A Copula Model for Non-Gaussian Multivariate Spatial Data: Conclusion

 \section{Conclusion}

 We proposed a new copula model for multivariate spatial data that can handle tail dependence and asymmetric dependence within each variable as well as between different variables.
 This model is a generalization of any model based on multivariate normality.
 The widely used linear model of coregionalization is an example.
 Parameters in the model can be estimated by likelihood and the formula for the joint copula density is quite simple so that parameters can be computed fairly easily.
 The model allows simple interpretation when factors affecting the joint dependence of multivariate spatial data exist.

-While we focused on exponential factors used to model tail dependence and asymmetry in (\ref{mainmodel}), we also discussed how the choice of the distribution of these factors can affect tail properties of the resulting model.
+In this paper, we assumed that data for all variables are known at the data locations.
+However, data for some variables can be missing at some locations.
+To estimate the copula parameters in this case, one needs to use some imputation methods or the modified likelihood function that takes into account all the available information.
+This is a topic of future research.

 While the proposed model can generate a wide range of dependence structures, it assumes a linear structure when some exponential factors are added to the multivariate Gaussian process.
 One direction for future research can therefore be to consider models with multiplicative factors or more general models based on the multivariate process: